alexwnovak/TF2Maps/jump_manitou/README.md

 Every room and wall had to have junk on it.
 I opened up Process, Powerhouse, Badwater, and others and copy/pasted props out of them I liked.
 I put props everywhere.
-I tried hard to not obstruct the jumping experience, and only use them to credence in the environment.
+I tried hard to not obstruct the jumping experience, and only use them to add credence in the environment.
 But I have plenty of inconsistency about the types of props (radioactive barrels vs. water barrels).
 I tried to think of what kind facility this map is set in--is it farming?
 Mining?
 Construction?
 I used props from all of those settings.